gagangiri05/gagangiri05/README.md

 # 💫 About Me:
 Hi there!
-My name is Gagan Giri, and I'm a graduate student at The University of Illinois at Chicago.<br><br>I'm very passionate about building performant applications that will help make our lives simpler.
+My name is Gagan Giri, and I'm a Master of Science in Computer Science graduate from The University of Illinois at Chicago.<br><br> I love building logic and solving probelms.
+My work includes projects ranging from software development to machine learning.
+<br><br>I'm very passionate about building performant applications that will help make our lives simpler.

 ## 🌐 Socials: